mmtk/mmtk-core/docs/team/pull_request.md

 and then merge the binding PRs.

-This process will be done automatically by [`auto-merge.yml`](https://github.com/mmtk/mmtk-core/blob/master/.github/workflows/auto-merge.yml) when the `binding-refs` comment is present.
+This process will be done automatically by [`auto-merge.yml`](https://github.com/mmtk/mmtk-core/blob/master/.github/workflows/auto-merge.yml) when an mmtk-core PR is merged and the `binding-refs` comment is present.
+If, for any reason, the automatic merging is not working, an MMTK team member should manually merge the PRs.